Can't Get or Keep an Erection?

 Ultrasound, MRI, or other imaging where indicated

 Nothing is compulsory.
-I explain the reasoning behind any suggestion, and I don't recommend anything I don't believe is evidence-based and genuinely likely to help.
+I explain the reasoning behind every suggestion, and I do not recommend anything I do not genuinely believe is evidence-based — nothing I would not suggest to a member of my own family.

 I see patients at Central Health London, 23 Devonshire Place, in the heart of London's medical district — with remote consultations available particularly for follow-ups.